openrewrite/rewrite-docs/docs/recipes/csharp/dependencies/dependencyinsight.md

 | `String` | packagePattern | *Optional*.
 Package glob pattern used to match dependencies. | `Microsoft*` |
 | `String` | version | *Optional*.
 Match only dependencies with the specified version.
 Node-style [version selectors](https://docs.openrewrite.org/reference/dependency-version-selectors) may be used.
 All versions are searched by default. | `1.x` |

+## License

+This recipe is available under the [Moderne Proprietary License](https://docs.moderne.io/licensing/overview/).

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-java-security` in your build file or by running a shell command (in which case no build changes are needed):
+Moderne users can run it via the Moderne CLI:
 <Tabs groupId="projectType">